mozilla-mobile/firefox-android/fenix/README.md

 * Please do your best to search for duplicate issues before filing a new issue so we can keep our issue board clean.
 * Every issue should have **exactly** one bug/feature request described in it.
 Please do not file meta feedback list tickets as it is difficult to parse them and address their individual points.
-* Feature Requests are better when they’re open-ended instead of demanding a specific solution -ie  “I want an easier way to do X” instead of “add Y”
+* Feature Requests are better when they’re open-ended instead of demanding a specific solution - i.e. “I want an easier way to do X” instead of “add Y”
 * Issues are not the place to go off topic or debate.
 If you have questions, please join the [#fenix:mozilla.org channel](https://chat.mozilla.org/#/room/#fenix:mozilla.org).
 * Please always remember our [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/)
 * Please do not tag specific team members to try to get your issue looked at faster.
 We have a triage process that will tag and label issues correctly in due time.
 If you think an issue is very severe, you can ask about it in Matrix.